Mental Health & Statistics

 Suicide

-Suicide is the 2nd leading cause of death among 15-24 year olds and the 10th leading cause of death across all ages in the United States.
-Every day, 132 people died from suicide in the United States.
+Suicide is the 2nd leading cause of death among 15-24 year olds in the United States.
+Every day, 135 people died from suicide in the United States.

 National Emergency